What’s the most prevalent number of gears for manual or automatic transmissions?

 Draw a boxplot of highway fuel economy versus drivetrain.
 Is fuel economy also affected by the number of cylinders?

-Hint: Use factor()
+Hint: Use factor() as necessary.

 ► Solution: